About Us

 Chickens

-Honeybee hives are maintained on site.
-The UBC Farm was also pleased to host two Belted Galloway cattle during part of the 2010 and 2011 growing seasons.
+The UBC Farm has maintained maintains seasonal flocks of open pasture, egg laying hens in the past.
+We also have honeybee hives maintained on site.
 Beyond domestic livestock, however, the Farm teems with wildlife biodiversity.
 By actively managing a diversity of habitat types with a strong emphasis on biodiversity and agroforestry, the Farm supports an amazing population of birds, insects, amphibians, and reptiles, as well as small and large mammals.

 In agriculture, time is money.
 Because organic farms avoid the synthetic fertilizers, pesticides, fungicides and growth hormones used by many non-organic farms, we typically require much more labour (paid staff time) to produce and care for our crops, for example through pulling weeds by hand or with tools rather than by spraying herbicides.
 In Canada, subsidies exist that currently favour large-scale and non-organic farms; this is a great opportunity to lobby local and federal government to help support organic farmers more!